 After establishing your business entity (see Chapter 13 for more about the choices of business type), following these filing steps to obtain your authority.
 Federal filing information and forms are available via FMCSA.DOT.gov.

 Get MC number.
 Apply for authority and motor carrier number, and pay the associated $300 fee.
 In FMCSA’s online application system, checking yes to “filing as for-hire” will take you to the OP-1 form.
 FMCSA will issue you a lead docket number that will ultimately turn into your MC number.
 After payment and FMCSA review, you’ll receive a letter with a phone number to call for confirmation.
-(This step will be integral to obtaining the DOT number after Sept.
-30, as previously noted.)

 Get insurance.
 Pricing primary liability insurance can be done at any point.
 A general rule of thumb is that, after filing your business type with your state, get quotes from different insurance companies to assess affordability.
 Rates will vary depending on your driving record, your state of residence and where you plan to operate.